-- Understanding and willingness to attain in depth knowledge and hands-on core banking platform integration with MFS systems, architecture, banking grade switching and rules around same
+- Understanding and willingness to attain in-depth knowledge and hands-on core banking platform integration with MFS systems, architecture, banking grade switching and rules around the same.

 MNO and Banks

-In case of New Start up – MNO helped boost GDP by helping people with the will to startup their own business and grow, free consultation and support – “You Grow – I Grow” philosophy.
+In the case of New Startup – MNO helped boost GDP by helping people with the will to start up their own business and grow, free consultation and support – “You Grow – I Grow” philosophy.
 For Distribution Channels Money distribution should be treated as distribution of cigarettes, coke & water bottles; which MNO can do easily with flexibility and Banks never thought of creating Agent networks where MNO’s Key success factor is Agent Banking only, on Limits side MNO Finical services limits set on upper limit and for Banks its on lower values.
 So MNO whole game is on Volume and Bank only wants value

 MNOs run exhibit a high affinity to retain subscribers than banks.
 This is observed by the multiple promotions which may or may not be revenue generating and encourages customer win back.
 An MNO can run as much as 3 promotions per quarter while banks could go for a year without any activity simulating promotion.